I suspect my house might be like a lot of houses – its smaller, its older, its needy.

 Do Your Thing

 You know the thing you love doing.
 My thing is making things look all cosy and comfy and inviting because my other thing is making sure people are looked after and are comfortable enough to relax and be themselves.
 That’s when the conversations get interesting.
 That’s where hearts are knit.
 I know I probably go a bit overboard with the cozy comfort pretty factor but for me this is the fun bit.
-What keeps it fun is not over thinking it.
-For this I didn’t consult Pinterest or create a theme.
+What keeps it fun is not over thinking it so I didn’t consult Pinterest or create a theme.
 I didn’t plan out the decor because this was afternoon tea not the Royal wedding and I much prefer just working with what I have.
-My go to quote when it comes to decorating (or doing anything really) is:

 Start where you are, use what you have, do what you can.
 Arthur Ashe